 - 2 Tbsp freshly chopped parsley for garnish

-1 Put 2 quarts of water, salted with 1 tbsp of salt, in a pot to boil while you cut the mushrooms and onions.
+1 Boil salted water: Put 2 quarts of water, salted with 1 tablespoon of salt, in a pot to boil while you cut the mushrooms and onions.

-2 Heat a large sauté pan on medium high heat.
+2 Dry sauté the mushrooms: Heat a large sauté pan on medium high heat.
 Add the mushrooms to the pan and dry sauté them until they begin to release their water.
 Sprinkle them with a little salt.
 Once they have released most of their water, remove them to a bowl and set aside.

-3 Add the green beans to the boiling water, and time them for 5 minutes, or until just tender.
+3 Boil green beans in salted water: Add the green beans to the boiling water, and time them for 5 minutes, or until just tender.
 (No need to defrost frozen beans.)

-4 Add butter to the hot sauté pan.
+4 Cook onions: Add butter to the hot sauté pan.
 Once the butter has melted, add the onions.
 Cook until the onions are beginning to brown.

-5 As soon as the green beans are cooked just tender, strain them.
+5 Add green beans and mushrooms to pan with onions: As soon as the green beans are cooked just tender, strain them.
 Add the mushrooms to the pan with the onions, then add the green beans.

-6 Remove from heat.
+6 Add sour cream, salt, pepper: Remove from heat.
 Stir in the sour cream.
 Sprinkle with salt and freshly ground black pepper.
 Taste and add more salt if needed.

 Sprinkle with parsley and serve.